To

 b) In our opinion proper books of account as required by law have been kept by the Company so far as appears from our examination of those books;

-c) The Balance Sheet, Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and Statement of Cash Flows dealt with by this Report are in agreement with the books of account;
+c) The Standalone Balance Sheet, Standalone Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and Standalone Statement of Cash Flows dealt with by this Report are in agreement with the books of account;

-D With respect to adequacy of the internal financial controls over financial reporting of the company and the operating effectiveness of such controls, refer our separate report in "Annexure 8"; and
+f) With respect to adequacy of the internal financial controls over financial reporting of the company and the operating effectiveness of such controls, refer our separate report in "Annexure B"; and

 i.
-The Company has disclosed the impact of pending litigations on its financial position and performance of the Company in the financial statements. (refer note no. 34 to the financial statements).
+The Company has disclosed the impact of pending litigations on its financial position and performance of the Company in the standalone financial statements. (refer note no. 35 to the standalone financial statements).

 iii.
 There were no amounts which were required to be transferred, to the Investor Education and Protection Fund by the Company.